HeadHodge/My-SmartHome-Projects/documents/Using-My-Bluetooth-Keyboard/overview.md

-# Using My Bluetooth Keyboard
+# Using My Virtual Bluetooth Keyboard
 ## Overview:

 I've found 3 ways of using the Zephyr rtos for my virtual bluetooth keyboard peripheral that all work well...